 Throughout the history I was trying to discern a thread to her symptoms.
 There were heavy menstrual periods, symptoms of anxiety and quarrelsomeness, a strong fear of frogs, and a sense of “neediness” with her friends and son.
 (The patient’s closest friend had confided it was often emotionally draining to be around her).
 The patient also experienced a sense of being blamed–and she worried that somehow even I would “get mad” at her!

 By the end of the history I felt this was either a remedy I’d never used, or that I didn’t have a full case.
 My focus started with the fear of frogs, but there were few remedies matching this symptom.
 She also experienced heavy menstrual periodsâ€”her friend again confided the periods were “gushing”.
 I couldn’t recall any hemorrhagic remedies which have a fear of frogs, nor did I know of any frogs with hemorrhagic properties.
-Nevertheless, I finally came upon a remedy matching both symptomsâ€”fear of frogs and hemorrhage (menorrhagia)–as well as the rest of the history.
+Nevertheless, I finally came upon a remedy matching both symptomsâ€”fear of frogs and hemorrhage (menorrhagia) (Homeopathy for Menorrhagia)–as well as the rest of the history.

 Some corresponding rubrics: